CumulusNetworks/config-backup-upgrade-helper/README.md

   and maintain configurations.

-- Third party packages and add-ons like cl-mgmtvrf are not installed in new slot, although any package config files in /etc will be found and tagged to migrate
+- Third party packages and add-ons like cl-mgmtvrf are not installed in new slot, although any package config files in /etc will be found and tagged to migrate.

+- On x86 platforms, the script can detect if config files have been deleted since the initial install.
+However there is no logic to remove those files from the alternate slot.
+If removal of those files is desired on the alternate slot, they will have to be removed manually after rebooting into that slot.